hvnsweeting/states/discourse/doc/index.rst

 Usage
 -----

+Discourse must be used with :doc:`/postgresql/doc/index` 9.3.
+Set the version through pillar value :ref:`pillar-postgresql-version`.

 Administrator must set :ref:`pillar-postgresql-shared_buffers` to a max of 25% of the total memory.
 On 1GB installs set to 128MB (to leave room for other processes) on a 4GB instance you may raise to 1GB.